uamrmushtaq/Assignment-2---Create-a-custom-caching-layer-/README.md

 Consider the API system is stateless and only request parameters are to be checked against.
 Do not waste your time on non-important sections of the system, we will only evaluate the caching laye

+How To Start The Project.

+                       Change the connection String in Appsettings and run the project .
+Code First Approach is used in this Project , So just Run The Project All necessary Tables and Database Are auto genrated